RomanHargrave/prequel/README.md

 ### Background

-Prequel is a small set of classes making handling of SQL queries in Scala a bit easier.
+Prequelous is a small set of classes making handling of SQL queries in Scala a bit easier.
 It takes care of connection handling/pooling, sql escaping, parameter conversion and to some extent transaction handling.

-Prequel was written by  [Johan Persson](https://github.com/jpersson) since he was not really happy with what I could find in terms of jdbc based database libraries.
+Prequel was written by  [Johan Persson](https://github.com/jpersson) since he was not really happy with what he could find in terms of jdbc based database libraries.
 The library is heavily inspired by projects like [Querulous](https://github.com/nkallen/querulous), [Simplifying JDBC](http://scala.sygneca.com/code/simplifying-jdbc) and unreleased work of [Tristan Juricek](https://github.com/tristanjuricek).

-See example below how prequel can make your life easier.
+See example below how prequelous can make your life easier.

 ### Database Compatibility

-Prequel should be compatible with most JDBC supported databases.
-I've only tested it using HSQLDB and PostgreSQL but MySQL and others should work fine.
+Prequelous should be compatible with most JDBC supported databases.
+He has only tested it using HSQLDB and PostgreSQL but MySQL and others should work fine.
 I [Giovanni Caruso](https://github.com/vannicaruso) tested it with oracle 11g v.
 11.2.0.2 too.

 ### Use at your own risk